No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 Try out some new workouts.

-It won’t take long before you settle into a comfortable running pace for your body.
-Whenever I head out on a mindless run, I find myself unknowingly settling into the same slow and steady pace.
+It won’t take long before you settle into a groove and find comfortable running pace for your body.
+Whenever you head out for a mindless run, you’ll probably find that your body automatically finds its pace.

 However, running every single run at the same pace will likely leave you facing a running plateau when it comes to increasing your speed.
 And while this pace may feel comfortable and easy, incorporating a few different paces into your training may yield better results.